Fairness in Augmented Graph Learning: A Survey: Introduction

-While GL-ML techniques have achieved significant progress across various domains, the unique fairness challenges brought by the specialised ML techniques have been largely overlooked.
-Consequently, when applied in human-centred applications, they may produce discriminatory outcomes for certain groups.
-For example, in social network-based job recommendation systems, individuals of a specific gender may receive fewer job opportunities, or underrepresented racial groups may encounter biased recommendations~\cite{chen2023bias}.
-As the adoption of GL-ML expands, such discrimination could permeate other high-risk domains, including disaster response~\cite{xia2023cengcn}, criminal justice~\cite{feng2023criminal}, and loan approval~\cite{cheng2023regulating}, where decisions can have profound, life-altering consequences.
-Therefore, tackling fairness issues in GL-ML emerges as an essential and urgent challenge.
+While AGL has achieved significant progress, the unique fairness challenges introduced by the augmenting ML remain largely overlooked.
+Consequently, when applied in human-centred applications, these methods may produce discriminatory outcomes for certain groups~\cite{luo2025fairness}.
+For example, in social-network-based job recommendations, individuals of a specific gender may receive fewer opportunities, or underrepresented racial groups may encounter biased results~\cite{chen2023bias}.
+As AGL adoption expands, such discrimination could permeate high-risk domains, including disaster response~\cite{xia2023cengcn}, criminal justice~\cite{feng2023criminal}, and loan approval~\cite{cheng2023regulating}, where algorithmic decisions carry profound, life-altering consequences.
+Therefore, ensuring fairness in AGL is an essential and urgent challenge.